YouTuber Kristin Johns Stuns In New Instagram Snapshots While Modeling A New Accessory

 “You look beautiful!!
 So happy I could get my hands on your new collection!!!
 So proud of you,” a third person wrote.

-As The Inquisitr previously reported, Johns was hit by a vehicle while on a bike ride with her husband Marcus Johns.
+As The Inquisitr previously reported, Johns was hit by a vehicle while on a bike ride with her husband, Marcus Johns.
 The pair were seriously injured, both sustaining broken bones.
 She was hurt more severely and had to undergo multiple surgeries.
 Despite the horrific incident, the pair have both remained very positive during their recovery.